ashutoshkr45/Fake-News-Detection-LSTM-NLP/README.md

 - **Web App Link**: [Fake News Detector Web App (RENDER)](https://fake-news-detection-ashutosh.onrender.com/)

 ## RESULTS
-The model achieved an accuracy of 99% on the splitted test set, demonstrating its effectiveness in detecting fake news.
+The model achieved an accuracy of 99% on the splitted test set, demonstrating its effectiveness in detecting Fake news.

 ## CONCLUSION
 The project successfully demonstrates a high-accuracy Fake News Detection model.
 Both Jupyter notebooks are well-documented, providing clear insights into the data processing and model development stages.

 ## REQUIREMENTS
-The required dependencies are listed in `requirements.txt` and can be installed via:<span style="color:blue">pip</span>:
+The required dependencies are listed in `requirements.txt` and can be installed via:<span style="color:blue"></span>

                                 pip install -r requirements.txt